A recent Ninth Circuit opinion sets out an expansive jurisdiction analysis. The case was for copyright infringement.

 Example – Preparation for Direct Testimony

-by admin on October 1, 2008
+October 1, 2008 by admin

 This example is based on questions and answers used to prepare a company president to testify.
 The case was a contract action.
 The contract terms were on the plaintiff’s website.
 Acceptance by the defendant was based on a click-through.